Evil Season 2 release date, trailer, cast for the scary good procedural

-When is the release date for Evil Season 2?
+When was the release date for Evil Season 2?

 The second season of the series was filmed in 2020, during the Covid-19 pandemic.
 At New York Comic-Con held virtually in October 2020, the cast of Evil recorded lines from Season 2 episodes over Zoom, which were cut and edited into a "season trailer" that satirized the suspenseful editing of TV show trailers.